 In April 2016, the POG updated the AIRG with historical yield curves through December 2015.
 The scenario numbers of scenario subsets generated by the internal scenario picking tool assumed a Dec.
 31, 2015, start date, and the MRP was updated.
-In addition, the POG corrected VBA code to match the formula in P of the tab "Single Scenarios."
-This moved the application of soft cap moved from before this calculation to just before adding the random shock.
+In addition, the POG corrected visual basic for applications (VBA) code to match the formula in P of the tab "Single Scenarios."
+This moved the application of soft cap, moved from before this calculation, to just before adding the random shock.
 This change had an effect on scenarios where maximums or minimums were reached.
 Most scenarios were not affected.

 In March 2017, the POG updated the AIRG with historical yield curves through December 2016.
-The scenario numbers of subsets generated by the internal picking tool assume a Dec.
-31, 2016, start date, and the MRP is updated.
+The scenario numbers of subsets generated by the internal picking tool assumed a Dec.
+31, 2016, start date, and the MRP was updated.
 In addition, another check was added to the VBA code generator to be sure the intended MRP is always used after the user makes updates to historical data.

 In May 2018, the POG updated the AIRG with historical yield curves through December 2017.
-The scenario numbers of subsets generated by the internal picking tool assume a Dec.
-31, 2017, start date, and the MRP is updated.
+The subsets generated by the internal picking tool assumed a Dec.
+31, 2017, start date, and an updated MRP.